c376W/esp32/docs/en/api-guides/wifi.rst

     }

-The Wi-Fi driver can be considered a black box that knows nothing about high-layer code, such as the TCPIP stack, application task, event task, etc. All the Wi-Fi driver can do is receive API calls from the high layer, or post an event-queue to a specified queue which is initialized by API esp_wifi_init().
+The Wi-Fi driver knows nothing about high-layer code, such as the TCPIP stack, application task, event task, etc. The Wi-Fi driver can receive API calls from the high layer, or post an event-queue to a specified queue which is initialized by API esp_wifi_init().

 The event task is a daemon task which receives events from the Wi-Fi driver or from other subsystems, such as the TCPIP stack.
 The event task will call the default callback function upon receiving the event.
 For example, upon receiving SYSTEM_EVENT_STA_CONNECTED, it will call tcpip_adapter_start() to start the DHCP client in its default handler.

 An application can register its own event callback function by using API esp_event_init.
-Then, the application callback function will be called after the default callback.
-Also, if the application does not want to execute the callback in the event task, it needs to post the relevant event to the application task in the application callback function.
+The application callback function will be called after the default callback.
+If the application does not want to execute the callback in the event task, it needs to post the relevant event to the application task in the application callback function.

 The application task (code) generally mixes all these things together: it calls APIs to initialize the system/Wi-Fi and